wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Verify installation.md

         }
     ```

-2. If you receive an error, wait a few seconds and try it again.
+2. If you receive an error, wait a few seconds and try the script again.

-    On a device with limited processor, memory, and slow storage, it may take some time before the Edge Data Store is fully initialized and running for the first time.